Chiddingstone Causeway

 Chiddingstone Causeway is a village 4 mi west of Tonbridge in Kent, England.
-It is within the Sevenoaks local government district.
-It is in the civil parish of Chiddingstone.
+It is in the civil parish of Chiddingstone and the local government district of Sevenoaks.

-The village is served by Penshurst Station on the Redhill to Tonbridge Line with trains running hourly between London Victoria and Tonbridge via East Croydon.
-Connections for Gatwick Airport can be made from this service by changing at Redhill.
+The village is served by Penshurst Station on the Redhill to Tonbridge Line with trains running hourly between Redhill and Tonbridge.
 Penshurst Airfield, which was in operation from 1916 to 1936, and again from 1940 to 1946 as RAF Penshurst, was within ¼ mile (400 m) of the station.